 For horizontal work, two superbly fitting ground bars could be slid forward to take an over-arm support bracket.
 These bars also located the vertical heads, and slotting head.
 Three types of vertical head were available: the standard fixed quill ISO 30 head; the sliding quill ISO 30 head; and the high-speed drilling head accepting E32 (similar to ER32) collets.

 Two T-slots on the vertical face of the longitudinal (x) slide provided a convenient mounting point for tables, vices and other accessories (of which there were many).
 I had a very well equipped S103R as my main milling machine in my own workshop for a number of years and I found it to be a very capable machine.
-The only drawback to the early machines is the low top speed, however this can be increased without problem by using an inverter to power the main motor or alter the drive-pulley set.
+The only drawback to the early machines is the low top speed, however this can be increased without problem by using a VFD to power the main motor or alter the drive-pulley set.

 Nice video showing many of the 103’s attributes